Vivecboots/avatarport/README.md

 ## 📜 License & Acknowledgments

 Created by Blair Winslow-Nason.
 All rights reserved.
 No part of this website may be reproduced without permission.
 Special thanks to all the open-source libraries and contributors.
 For detailed acknowledgments and licenses, please check the GitHub repository.
+If you see work in here that is not properly acknowledged, please contact me.

 Ryan Permana / for cub studio and running johnny